Childhood Chores That Have Gone Extinct

 Spaced about every inch around the frame were protruding nails, about the length of thumbtacks.
 You had to be pretty careful when setting the thing up or taking it down.

 On a warm summer day, Mom would wash all the curtains…from all 27 windows.
-Then, she and I would go out to the back yard and stretch the freshly laundered curtains along the frame.
+Then, she and I, along with one or two of my sisters, would go out to the back yard and stretch the freshly laundered curtains along the frame.

-After they dried, I’d help Mom take the curtains off the stretcher.
+After they dried, we’d help Mom take the curtains off the stretcher.
 My mind’s ear can still hear the little “ping” the curtains would make as we un-impaled them.

 Then in the fall, it would be time to “change the storms” again; taking down the screens and putting the storm windows in place for the ensuing winter.
 We’d have to lug them up from the cellar first, and that in itself was tiring.

-We also used the Glass Wax during the Christmas season to decorate the windows with snowmen, snowflakes, Christmas trees, wreaths, etc. There would be special cans…yes, it came in a can, with a package of appropriate stencils attached to the can.
+We also used the Glass Wax during the Christmas season to decorate the windows with snowmen, snowflakes, Christmas trees, wreaths, etc. You'd hold the stencil of one of the shapes up against the glass and dab the Glass Wax on with a sponge.
+There would be special ca - yes, it came in a can, with a package of appropriate stencils attached to the can.
 Nowadays folks decorate with LED lights…not that that’s a bad thing.

 Progress has certainly made our lives easier.
 Back then we didn't have cell phones, microwave ovens, crock pots, dishwashers, self-cleaning ovens or just about any of the modern conveniences most people enjoy today, but just one more time I’d love to stretch curtains or “change the storms” with Mom.